 More importantly, the team worked as a unit for its leader, another Czech.
 Leopold König, an excellent climber who had already won a stage in the 2013 Vuelta a España, finished seventh in his first Tour de France before being recruited by Team Sky.
-Wild cards helped the team to grow, attract sponsors like Bora, Hansgrohe and Specialized, and snap up two stars from the defunct Tinkoff squad: Peter Sagan and Rafał Majka in 2017.
-The three-time world champion's first Tour de France with his new team was cut short the day after his stage win in Longwy.
-Sagan was disqualified for causing Cavendish to crash in the sprint finish in Vittel.
-Although that broke his five-year streak with the green jersey in Paris, the Slovac rider went back to his winning ways on French roads by clinching this year's Paris–Roubaix.
+Wild cards helped the team to grow, attract sponsors like Bora, Hansgrohe and Specialized, and snap up two stars from the defunct Tinkoff squad: Peter Sagan and Rafał Majka.
+In 2017, the three-time world champion's first Tour de France with his new team was cut short in Vittel when race officials booted him out of the race on the day after his stage win in Longwy.
+That was the end of his triumphant streak in green in Paris, but the Slovak bounced back in 2018 with more stage wins, a stint in yellow and another green jersey, bringing his total to a record-equalling six victories in the points classification!

-In Sagan, Bora–Hansgrohe has the most popular rider in the peloton.
-However, its youth programme is also paying dividends in the shape of German and Austrian prodigies: Emanuel Buchmann, Pascal Ackermann, Patrick Konrad, Felix Großschartner… This is the team that got German cycling back on track.
+Although the winner of last year's Paris–Roubaix is no longer wearing the rainbow jersey or crushing the opposition in the classics like he used to, he remains the most popular cyclist in the world.
+However, Bora–hansgrohe's youth development programme is also paying dividends in the shape of German and Austrian prodigies: 2019 Giro points classification winner Pascal Ackermann, recent Tour of Turkey champion Felix Großschartner, Emanuel Buchmann, Patrick Konrad… This is the team that got German cycling back on track.

 Overall wins : 0